 You don’t have to be young to come to Spain on a study visa.
 Pick anything from a Spanish language course to a Masters degree, and you can qualify.

-Your visa lasts as long as your course of study - and it does allow 20 hours per week of work.
-People from the US, UK, Australia, Canada, and many more come to study in Spain - both English-language tertiary degrees and Spanish language courses.
+Your visa lasts as long as your course of study, and since the 2025 immigration reform it allows up to 30 hours per week of work, not the 20 you'll still see quoted on a lot of sites.
+If you're on a higher-education course that right is automatic, with no separate work permit to apply for, though it's limited to the region that granted it.
+People from the US, UK, Australia, Canada, and many more come to study in Spain, both English-language tertiary degrees and Spanish language courses.

 "Make sure that the course you choose is approved by the Spanish immigration department because you’ll need an acceptance letter to apply for your visa.
 And remember - only 50% of Student visa residency counts towards your five year qualification for permanent residency.” - Raquel, Immigration Lawyer.